surfstudio/surf-flutter-app-template/docs/architecture_and_project_structure.md

 > [!NOTE]
 > A description of the architectural decisions that were made on the project should be added here.

+# Сatching errors

+The `Result` class is used to catch errors.
+It allows you to return either a successful result or a failure.

+The return type of all repository methods is set as `RequestOperation<T>` - typedef for asynchronous `Result`.
+Inside the method, if successful, `Result.ok(data)` is returned, and if an error occurs, `Result.failed(failure)` is returned.
+The result of calling the repository method is processed in the `switch` in the `ElementaryModel`.

 # Project structure

 > - directories in italics are optional and may be present in some cases